darrylcauldwell/titoAnsibleHeadless/README.md

 ## Create Network Profile

 We can now create an network mapping (Infrastructure > Configuration > Network Profile).
-In the example blueprint I use the network profile mapping tag 'net:home-net' and map profile to a VSS Portgroup which has DHCP enabled and can route directly to internet.
+In the example blueprint, I use the network profile mapping tag 'net:home-net' and map profile to a VSS port group which has DHCP enabled and can route directly to the Internet.

 ## Create Cloud Assembly Project